 My Guru ordered me to attend to the sense ‘I am’ and to give attention to nothing else.
 I just obeyed.
 I did not follow any particular course of breathing, or meditation, or study of scriptures.
 Whatever happened, I would turn away my attention from it and remain with the sense ‘I am’.
 It may look too simple, even crude.
 My only reason for doing it was that my Guru told me so.
 Yet it worked!
 (I Am That, Chapter 75.)

 Within three years, Maruti realized himself and took the new name Nisargadatta.
 He became a saddhu and walked barefoot to the Himalayas, but eventually returned to Mumbai where he lived for the rest of his life, working as a cigarette vendor and giving religious instruction in his home.

 The success of I Am That, first published in 1973, made him internationally famous and brought many Western devotees to the tenement apartment where he gave satsangs.

 At the time of his death in 1981 he was his guru’s successor as the head of the Inchegari branch of the Navanath Sampradaya.
 He was 84 years old.

 Sri Nisargadatta’s teachings defy summarization, but he frequently recommended the practice that had led to his own realization in less than three years:

 Just keep in mind the feeling “I am,” merge in it, till your mind and feeling become one.
 By repeated attempts you will stumble on the right balance of attention and affection and your mind will be firmly established in the thought-feeling “I am.”
 (I Am That, Chapter 16.)

 One of Nisagadatta’s editors, Jean Dunn, has written a brief, condensed summary of the most important points of his teaching.
 We’ve printed it here.

-Some of Nisargadatta’s books are downloadable here.
+Some of Nisargadatta’s books and audios are downloadable here.

 Here you can find all of the posts concerning Nisargadatta Maharaj.